brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 I've mentioned from [time](/posts/2019/01/blox-sux/) [to](/posts/2019/02/ia-for-io/) [time](/posts/2019/02/old-dog-old-trick) over the  last few months that I was experimenting with other [Markdown](https://daringfireball.net/projects/markdown/) editors.
 While I still enjoyed writing this site's posts in Ulysses, I'd wearied of the write-export-write-export dance it required because the native Ulysses file format is proprietary, not the standalone Markdown (.md) needed by my [static site generator](https://www.staticgen.com) of choice, [Hugo](https://gohugo.io).
 Thus, I was trying writing apps that saved *natively* to Markdown without needing to export.[^preview]

-{{< figure src="/images/Ulysses_export_to_Markdown.png" caption="Ulysses's Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files." >}}
+{{< figure src="/images/Ulysses_export_to_Markdown.png" caption="Ulysses's Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files." alt="Screen capture of Quick Export feature of Ulysses app" >}}

 [^preview]: Sometimes there are disparities between the original Markdown files and how they translate to HTML, so it's best to catch those in a local instance before you publish to the real site, and thus I was having to do that "dance" quite often during the editing process.